 Rat proofing a home is the first step in exclusion.
 To do a proper job, you must go where the rat goes, identify main and all possible entry points.
 This begins with the

 Your home has become the preferred breeding ground for most rats.
 They breed throughout the year.
-Producing as many as 4 litters a year, each litter from 4 to 6 pups.
+Producing as many as four litters a year, each litter from four to six pups.
 Insulation in your attic makes perfect nesting quarters for rats.
 Urine and feces compiled in attics can pose serious health risks.

 Our entire rat proofing is preceded by the trapping of all rats sealed inside your attic, crawl space or home.
 And removal of them once caught.
 Rat trapping isn't simply setting traps down.
 The positioning of traps is vital for a success in winning this battle.
 Being sure traps are set in the rat's path and in the direction of travel.
 Identifying the direction of the path of travel is important and often only identifiable by a trained technician.
 When baiting the snap traps be sure not to contaminate bait with human scent.
 That might render the snap trap useless.
 Rats are cautious when the scent of humans is near and if contaminated, they might not approach it.
 When removing dead rats be cautious, wear appropriate intact rubber or plastic gloves.
 As it is well documented that rats carry many infectious diseases: Hantavirus pulmonary syndrome (HPS), Maurine typhus, Rat-bite fever (RBF) Leptospirosis

 In our rat proofing, we find and seal off all access point that rats might have.
 Whether it be a chewed hole or a building imperfection.
 We will find it and repair it.
 Although many company claims they are the best at finding and solving these problems.
 We know better.
 After all, we end up fixing many mistakes made by others.
 Understanding that rats are sneaky and great contortionist will help you find their entry points.
 Our years of experience have taught us never to underestimate the cunningness of the rat.
 Standard rules say a rat fits into a quarter size hole or ½ inch hole.
 Experience has told us rats don't care what size the hole is.
 After all, they can always make it bigger.
 Standard rules are for standard companies.
-We are not your standard company, we go above and beyond to solve your problem.
+We are not your standard mice and rat control company company.
+We go above and beyond to solve your problem.